Do Go On - 350 - Arctic Badass Peter Freuchen

 I don't know if you feel that.

-It's stuck up on me anyway.
+It was stuck up of me anyway.

 Yeah, big time.

-So that completes our fifth block of 70 episodes.
+That completes our fifth block of 70 episodes.

 Yeah.